 Mâconnais’ appellations (in ascending order of quality) are: Mâcon, Mâcon-Villages, Mâcon-Prissé and Pouilly-Fuissé.
 Saint-Véran has more recently been created as an appellation in the district’s south.

 Pinot Noir is also grown in the Mâconnais, but less significantly so.

 Malbec is a red wine producing grape variety found in Bordeaux, the Loire Valley, Cahors and Argentina.

-Malbec typically produces big, tannic wines when used as a single varietal, and is often used as seasoning in red blends like Bordeaux.
+Malbec has a reputation for big, tannic wines when used as a single varietal, although there is now a trend towards cooler climate, fresher renditions.
+It is often used as seasoning in red blends like Bordeaux.

 Malvasia is a white wine producing variety.

 It is also a generic noun for a family of Mediterranean grapes, including Malvasia Bianca and Malvasia Negra, which produce a wide variety of wine styles: red, white, sweet and sparkling.

 Marche is the easternmost central region of Italy – comprising a central spine of the Appennine Mountains descending into the long, flat plains of Adriatic coastline – a land enriched by the remains of mediaeval settlements and castles.

 Marches is predominantly a white wine-producing region in which Verdicchio dominates – one of the few central Italian white varietals with real character and personality.
 This hardy and vigorous vine thrives in the dry climes of Marche's spectacular mountainsides, and is capable of producing whites of real class with a defining mineral streak reminiscent of good Chablis.

 The best Verdicchio hails from the DOCs of Castelli di Jesi and Verdicchio di Matelica.